 Ann is currently the Executive Director of the Autism Society Central Virginia (ASCV).
 She oversees the ASCV, leading all programs and development initiatives.
 Ann has a 28-year-old brother with autism and has experienced firsthand the challenges faced by individuals and families in the autism community.
 She is honored to lead a team with a mission to provide much needed programs and support to our local autism Community.
 Ann has over ten years of development and non-profit management experience.
 In 2008, when Ann was the president of her community service sorority at James Madison University, she had a vision to start an autism walk on campus.
 The event was a big success, and the experience inspired Ann to go into the non-profit field.
 Her career began at the Greater Delaware Valley Chapter of Autism Speaks, where she managed several large-scale events and initiatives.
 Ann moved back to Richmond in 2011 and joined The Leukemia & Lymphoma Society as a fundraising professional.
 In her six years there, she oversaw several programs and events, including the Light The Night walks and the Man & Woman of the Year Galas.
 She’s honored to be part of St. Catherine’s 2019 Career Day and to share her rewarding experience in the non-profit field.

 Charlotte works as a public affairs liaison for the Embassy of Iraq in Washington D.C.
-In this capacity she is working to implement a communications strategy to improve outreach capacity and to strengthen Iraqi-American partnerships.
+At the embassy she is working to implement a communications strategy to improve outreach capacity and to strengthen Iraqi-American partnerships.
 After graduating from St. Catherine’s in 2014, she attended the University of Virginia and received a B.A. in Foreign Affairs and Global Environments & Sustainability.

 Clair graduated from St. Catherine's in 1994, and she then went on to get her undergraduate degree in Biology and Masters of Education from UVA in 1999.
 While at UVA, she played Varsity Lacrosse and was a member of the Honor Committee.
 After graduating, Clair taught elementary school and coached at St. Anne's-Belfield for three years and then at St. Christopher's for five years.
 While teaching, she was leading outdoor trips in Wyoming for NOLS (the National Outdoor Leadership School) during her summer breaks.
 In 2007, she quit classroom teaching, sold her house, bought a car big enough to sleep in, and moved out to Lander, Wyoming to work for NOLS year-round; leading backpacking, rock climbing, canyoneering, and backcountry ski trips.
 Since 2003, she has worked over 200 weeks in the backcountry, and she has also worked in various administrative positions around the school.